manojunichiro/winsplit/docs/README.md

 |zh|Simplified Chinese|AI Translation|
 |ko|Korean|AI Translation|

-### Motivation for Development
+## Motivation for Development
 - A field engineer responsible for multi-beam survey generates approximately 100GB of point cloud data daily.
 When seeking file splitting software that considers line-based segmentation, setting up a Windows-based Unix environment such as WSL or MinGW was challenging due to time and resource constraints.
-Additionally, even mobilizing the entire team, including business partners and in-house staff, made it difficult to initiate PowerShell or script writing.
+Additionally, even mobilizing the entire team, including business partners and in-house accountant, made it difficult to initiate PowerShell or script writing.
 - When I received his inquiry, I initially misunderstood that the split command had options -l and -b but lacked -n, prompting me to start coding this software.
 However, I later discovered that -n indeed existed.
 Unfortunately, this oversight prevented me from highlighting the main feature of the software..

-### Development Environment
+## Development Environment
 Visual Basic .NET / .NET 8 / Visual Studio 2022
+Please open winsplit.sln first.

-### Collaboration/Contribution
+## Collaboration/Contribution
 We welcome the following collaborations/Contribution.
 - Report of malfunctions
 - Feature requests, suggestions